upenndigitalscholarship/escriptorium-vision/README.md

 ## Set Secrets:

-The first time that you use this tool, you will be asked for some information.
+You will be asked for some information the first time you use this tool.
 This information will be stored in a file called `secrets.json` in the root directory of the project.
 You can edit this file at any time to change the information.
 To delete the file, use the tag `--clear-secrets`.

 ### Google Vision API key
 This tool uses Google Vision to perform OCR on the images.
-You will need to create a Google Cloud account and enable the Vision API.
-Then, you will need to create a service account and download the key.
+You must create a Google Cloud account and enable the Vision API.
+Then, you must create a service account and download the key.
 You can find instructions for doing this [here](https://cloud.google.com/vision/docs/setup).
-You can then create an API key using these [instructions](https://support.google.com/googleapi/answer/6158862?hl=en).
-Once you have the key, you can enter it in the terminal when prompted or edit the `secrets.json` file directly.
+You can then make an API key using these [instructions](https://support.google.com/googleapi/answer/6158862?hl=en).
+Once you have the key, enter it in the terminal when prompted or edit the `secrets.json` file directly.

 ### eScriptorium url
 This tool connects to eScriptorium to fetch images and upload the transcriptions.
 You need to have an existing account on an eScriptorium instance.
-You will need to enter the url (`https://escriptorium.pennds.org`) of the instance when prompted or edit the `secrets.json` file directly.
+You must enter the URL (`https://escriptorium.pennds.org`) of the instance when prompted or edit the `secrets.json` file directly.

 ### eScriptorium username
 This is the username that you use to log into eScriptorium.
-You will need to enter it when prompted or edit the `secrets.json` file directly.
+You must enter it when prompted or edit the `secrets.json` file directly.

 ### eScriptorium password
 This is the password that you use to log into eScriptorium.
-You will need to enter it when prompted or edit the `secrets.json` file directly.
+You must enter it when prompted or edit the `secrets.json` file directly.